MSU President Lou Anna Simon Resigns Amid Anger Over Handling of Nassar Scandal

 The Title IX complaint concluded that Nassar’s behavior wasn’t sexual, though a young woman described him treating her hip pain by groping her breast and massaging her “with three fingers in a circular motion in her vaginal area.”

-Simon said she was only informed that an unnamed sports medicine doctor was under investigation, and she never saw the full report.
+Simon said she was only informed that an unnamed sports-medicine doctor was under investigation, and she never saw the full report.
 “I told people to play it straight up, and I did not receive a copy of the report.
 That’s the truth,” she said while appearing in court to observe Nassar’s sentencing.

-Nassar was allowed to continue seeing patients for 16 months as MSU police investigated the sexual abuse claims, according to records obtained The Lansing State Journal.
+Nassar was allowed to continue seeing patients for 16 months as MSU police investigated the sexual-abuse claims, according to records obtained the Lansing State Journal.
 Despite a request from MSU police that Nassar be charged with sexual assault, he was cleared of any criminal wrongdoing by the Ingham County Prosecutor’s Office.

 In 2016, Rachael Denhollander became the first person to publicly accuse Nassar of sexual assault, which eventually led to him pleading guilty to seven counts of first-degree criminal sexual misconduct in November.
-In her victim impact statement, she said MSU and USA Gymnastics were also culpable:
+In her victim-impact statement, she said MSU and USA Gymnastics were also culpable:

 MSU, we have been telling our stories for more than 18 months, and you have yet to answer a single question I have asked.
 Every time I repeat these facts about the number of women who reported to employees at MSU and were silenced, you respond the exact same way.
 You issue a press statement saying there is no cover-up because no one who heard the reports of assaults believed that Larry was committing abuse.

 You play word games saying you didn’t know because no one believed.
 I know that.
 And the reason everyone who heard about Larry’s abuse did not believe it is because they did not listen.
 They did not listen in 1997 or 1998 or 1999 or 2000 or 2004 or 2014.
-No one knew, according to your definition of know, because no one handle(d) the reports of abuse properly.
+No one knew, according to your definition of know, because no one handle[d] the reports of abuse properly.

 The NCAA announced this week that it has opened an investigation into MSU’s handling of assaults committed by Nassar.